One Slew Over the Cuckoo’s Nest… and other quippings about Slew Rate

 As most of you may know, a low-pass filter (LPF) effectively filters or suppresses frequencies above a certain threshold, while allowing all other frequencies below the threshold to pass by unhindered.
 This is much like a high-cut (low-pass) filter in an equalizer circuit or plug-in.
 The actual frequency threshold in the LPF is largely determined by the value of the capacitor, as capacitors introduce capacitive reactance into the equation.
 Capacitive reactance is the measure of a capacitors opposition to alternating-current (AC) which comprises the audio signal.
 This reactance is also a function of frequency, meaning that depending upon the capacitive value (in Farads), the relationship with allowed frequencies and opposed frequencies may vary.
 In other words, compensation caps are meant to tame the oscillating beast and make it more presentable at the “dinner table.”
 They filter and suppress unwanted oscillations like those caused by a faster slew rate.
 Usually, the smaller the cap value, the higher the frequencies it reacts to and opposes.
 In the example pictured, they’re using a 100 nano-Farad cap in parallel with the 100kohm feedback resistor.
 Unfortunately, in the process of taming the beast, they also tend to negate most of the benefits of a faster slew rate as the high-frequency content the chip may be capable of reproducing due to fast slew rate, can never go higher than what the R/C LPF is filtering off.
 Not to mention, these R/C LPFs also negatively affect things like phase response.
 Phase response, which is a function of frequency, largely has to do with how accurately an audio processor can reproduce signals from input to output without letting one range of frequencies slip out-of-phase and end up sounding too “loose” or “flubby” (these are scientific terms… at least I didn’t say “too warm”).
 This has a big impact on our perception of transients.
 So you start trying to tie bows around things to make it sound prettier, you may end up strangling something else.
 All us first-time parents and/or dog-owners have to learn that lesson the hard way, but our later children and pets will thank us for it (I’m joking, of course).
 Luckily, the one thing adding a compensation cap or R/C LPF will improve is your headroom, because those high-frequencies, whether audio or not, can still consume precious current that depletes your amp circuit of headroom, and distortion may not be too far off.

 All that being said, a fast slew rate may sound ideal, but it’s not always going to make a world of difference you think it will, and it may even hurt your overall specs unless you know how to balance things out by making additional changes.
 In general, we’ve found that unless a circuit is specifically designed around a fast-slew rate chip, with the intent of reducing the RF oscillations without tossing the benefits out the window, it’s hard to warrant using a faster chip that’s going to break your bank to get there.
 I mean, it’s kind of like building a rocket car capable of breaking the sound-barrier, but then putting a governor on the engine that limits its speed to 55 mph, and then restricting it to public roads where the speeds are even more strictly enforced.
-Now you almost know how Batman feels, sans the emotional anguish of losing your parents to cold-blooded murder amidst addrenaline fueled attemps to curb those mood swings through masked, viligante justice.
+Now you almost know how Batman feels, sans the emotional anguish of losing your parents to cold-blooded murder amidst adrenaline fueled attempts to curb those mood swings through masked, vigilante justice.
 But, hey!
-I’m more of a Spider-man guy myself...
+I’m more of a Spider-Man guy myself...

 There’s lots to consider… so you must carefully consider these options before making your choice in designs and/or modifications, otherwise the aging knight in the temple may say of you: